Chapter 4:

 Step 5: Save the data to the 'Articles' table

-We want to Create a new row in the ‘Articles’ table if the user clicks ‘Save’.
+We want to create a new row in the Articles table if the user clicks ‘Save’.
 We’ll write to the Data Table from inside a Server Module.

 Anvil’s Server Modules are a full server-side Python environment.
 Server Modules cannot be edited or seen by the user, so we can trust them to do what we tell them.
 This is why we’ll use a Server Module to write to the Data Table.
 (Read more about our security recommendations for CRUD apps.)

-We’ll write a server function to add a new row to the ‘articles’ Data Table.
-We’ll use the add_row
+Let’s now write a server function to add a new row to the Articles Data Table.
+We’ll use the add_row method to do this.

 Add this function to your Server Module: